albanobattistella/Vermanent/README.md

 ```

 ---
-## Make use of custom word embeddings models
+## Make use of custom word embedding models

-To make your chosen model works follow these steps (fasttext model is used as an example):
+To make your chosen model work, follow these steps (fasttext model is used as an example):

 - Download fasttext model with only vectors here (not bin file): https://fasttext.cc/docs/en/crawl-vectors.html

 - Initialize the model.
 Model path should be in the directory "Vermanent\search\search_models\".

-To initialize the model run this command ([lang] have to be a ISO 639 language code of the set 1, that you can find here: https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes):
+To initialize the model, run this command ([lang] has to be an ISO 639 language code of the set 1, which you can find here: https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes):
 ```
 python -m spacy init vectors [lang] "path\to\cc.[lang].300.vec" "Vermanent\search\search_models\[lang]"
 ```

 - Then update [languages.json](search%2Flanguages.json) file.
-You have to add a new language pipeline if not exist or modify an existing one.
+You have to add a new language pipeline if it does not exist or modify an existing one.
 Add this to the json list:
 ```
 "[lang]": {